Daniel-KM/Omeka-S-module-Statistics/README.md

 You can count large files too, but this is not recommended, because in the majority of themes, hits may increase even when a simple page is opened.
 Nevertheless, it may be required when you control access with module [Access Resource].

+If you use module [Derivative Media], don't forget to add them to the htaccess file.

 Usage